kbenavente24/PetStack/README.md

 # [petstack.app](https://petstack.app/)

 ## :dog: Overview:
-PetStack is a mobile-focused web application that helps families, roommates, or even pet-sitters in keeping track of their pet’s daily care through a shared, real-time activity log.
+PetStack is a mobile-focused web application that helps families, roommates, or even pet sitters keep track of their pet’s daily care through a shared, real-time activity log.
 The idea came from a personal problem I wanted to solve.
 Living in a household of five with one dog, my family often loses track of who did what.
 Almost daily, the same questions would be asked in our groupchat: "Did someone feed Nala this morning?", "Did someone take Nala out before bed?"
 PetStack was built to solve that problem by providing a simple, practical daily log that a group of people can quickly use to see what’s been done and what hasn’t, with no learning curve.

 My development of this app wasn't an attempt to reinvent the wheel — this definitely isn't a novel idea.
 But when I looked for existing apps that could solve my family's problem, I kept running into the same issues: busy layouts, unnecessary features, and apps trying to do too much.
 My design philosophy with PetStack was to create something that someone could pick up and immediately understand what it offers the moment they sign in — straightforward, easy on the eyes, and practical enough that my family has used it as a daily tool.